AbramsGroup/HTPolyNet/docs/source/example-tutorials/1-polymethylstyrene/monomer.rst

          20     9    20    1
          21     9    21    1

 Notice how the atom names (second column in the ``@<TRIPOS>ATOM`` section) are not unique?
+This is potentially a problem, since HTPolyNet always refers to particular atoms by virtue of their "residue name" and "name".
+(There is only one residue here, called ``EMB``.)
 Let's call the radical-bearing carbon ``C1`` and the methyl carbon ``C2``.
 To figure out which atoms these are in the ``mol2`` file, we can interrogate the structure in VMD (or any other suitable visualization software):

 .. image:: emb-labelled.png

 The black numbers shown here indicate internal atom indexes in VMD, and VMD starts counting at zero.  ``Mol2`` and Gromacs start counting at 1, so these atoms' indexes are one more than what is shown here.
 We see the methylene carbon is index 7 in VMD, so it is index 8 in the ``mol2`` file; likewise, the methyl carbon is index 8 in VMD and so index 9 in the ``mol2`` file.
-Let's use this information along with a few bells and whistles to force ``obabel`` to give us a ready-to-use ``mol2`` file:
+Let's use this information along to force ``obabel`` to give us a ready-to-use ``mol2`` file:

 .. code-block:: console